Uttar Pradesh Reorganisation Act, 2000

-Uttar Pradesh Reorganisation Act, 2000 is an Act of the Parliament of India enacted in 2000 for creation of the state of Uttarakhand, then tentatively named Uttaranchal, out of Uttar Pradesh.
-The law was introduced by NDA government headed by PM Atal Bihari Vajpayee to fulfil an election promise.
-Then President Kocheril Raman Narayanan signed the bill on 1 August 2000 and on 9 November 2000 Uttarakhand became the 27th state of the Republic of India.
+The Uttar Pradesh Reorganisation Act, 2000 was an Act of the Parliament of India, that provided for the reorganisation of Uttar Pradesh and the creation of the new state of Uttaranchal, subsequently renamed Uttarakhand.
+The Act was introduced by National Democratic Alliance (NDA) government headed by Prime Minister Atal Bihari Vajpayee.
+The Bill was passed by the Lok Sabha on 1 August 2000 and by the Rajya Sabha on 10 August 2000, and received the assent of President K. R. Narayanan on 28 August 2000.
+The Act came into force on 9 November 2000, when Uttaranchal was established as the 27th state of India.